urql-graphql/urql/docs/graphcache/cache-updates.md

 > [the `gql` tag function](../api/core.md#gql) because `writeFragment` only accepts
 > GraphQL `DocumentNode`s as inputs, and not strings.

-### Cache Updates outside of updates
+### Cache Updates outside updates

-Cache updates are **not** possible outside of `updates`.
-If we attempt to store the `cache` in a variable and call its methods outside of any `updates` functions (or functions, like `resolvers`) then Graphcache will throw an error.
+Cache updates are **not** possible outside `updates`.
+If we attempt to store the `cache` in a variable and call its methods outside any `updates` functions (or functions, like `resolvers`) then Graphcache will throw an error.

-Methods like these cannot be called outside of the `cacheExchange`'s `updates` functions, because all updates are isolated to be _reactive_ to mutations and subscription events.
+Methods like these cannot be called outside the `cacheExchange`'s `updates` functions, because all updates are isolated to be _reactive_ to mutations and subscription events.
 In Graphcache, out-of-band updates aren't permitted because the cache attempts to only represent the server's state.
 This limitation keeps the data of the cache true to the server data we receive from API results and makes its behaviour much more predictable.

-If we still manage to call any of the cache's methods outside of its callbacks in its configuration, we will receive [a "(2) Invalid Cache Call" error](./errors.md#2-invalid-cache-call).
+If we still manage to call any of the cache's methods outside its callbacks in its configuration, we will receive [a "(2) Invalid Cache Call" error](./errors.md#2-invalid-cache-call).

 ## Updating lists or links